Kurogane (Tsubasa: Reservoir Chronicle)

 Clamp created Kurogane and Fai with the idea of having strong supporting characters who would assist the younger protagonist Syaoran.
 He is meant to contrast Fai in terms of design and personality while his fighting skills were based on Clamp's liking of swordsmanship.
 The character is voiced by Tetsu Inada in Japanese and Christopher Sabat in English.

-Despite initial mixed reception to the character's personality, Kurogane's bonds with the travelling group was well received especially with his backstory revealed.
+Despite initial mixed reception to the character's personality, his personal character development allowed audiences to view him in a much more positive light.
+Kurogane's bonds with the travelling group was well received especially with his backstory revealed.
+Kurogane's overall character growth was very highly critically received.
 Sabat's acting as Kurogane was often considered as the best one provided by Funimation for the English dub.